Tips for Scholarship Searching

 deadlines for scholarships.
 Follow them carefully!
 Don't give them

-or summer opportunities, like camps and academies, for younger
+opportunities, like camps and academies, for younger students.

-students.
-Examples: summer science academy Oklahoma, music camp
+Examples: summer science academy Oklahoma, music camp Oklahoma,

-Oklahoma, etc. Website addresses can change, so if you have
+etc. Website addresses can change, so if you have problems

 - Try the link in a shortened form.
 For example, if